 Information and resources for community groups about Coronavirus Disease (COVID-19): how to protect yourself & others and what to do if you get sick.

-People who have any of the symptoms below, even if symptoms are very mild, should get tested for COVID-19:
+People who have any of the symptoms below, even if mild, should get tested for COVID-19 as soon as symptoms appear:

 Call 000 (Triple Zero) in an emergency, such as difficulty breathing or chest pain.